cccc237/carinachiu/README.md

 # carinachiu
-This is a project to build a website portfolio of Carina.
+This is a project to build a website portfolio.